 Series 3, Other Family

 The collection includes financial and legal documents, correspondence, essays, newspaper clippings, photographs, and advertising ephemera, reflecting the varied activities of Julia Wood Landrum Croft and her husbands.

-Series 1 consists of both personal and business correspondence, financial and legal documents and nine compositions by Wood arranged alphabetically.
+Series 1 consists of both personal and business correspondence, financial and legal documents and nine compositions by Julia Wood arranged alphabetically.

-Series 3 is further arranged in two sub-series: Correspondence and Miscellany.
+Series 3 [Other Family] is further arranged in two sub-series: Correspondence and Miscellany.
 The Correspondence series contains correspondence to other family members, including Croft’s grandfather, Rev. Iverson Lewis Brooks, W.J.
 Wood, and her second husband, William M. Croft.
 Folder 1 includes an 1830 love letter from Baptist minister Luther Rice [1783–1836] to Croft’s grandmother, Susan (Sarah Julia Oliver, widow of James Myers), who married Iverson L. Brooks in 1831.
 The Miscellany sub-series contains material from Croft’s aunt, Julia Brooks Graham, and her nephew, Morgan Oliver.
 There are also newspaper clippings, a pencil drawing, photographs, recipes, and assorted undated material.